 - Mandolin (not at this time)

-I don't currently have, but can also teach beginning Mandolin and Ukulele.
+I don't currently have, but can also teach beginning Cello, Mandolin, Oboe and Trumpet.

 Garage Band (recording software) is used and taught on Apple Computers, iPods, iPads, and iPhones.

 Korg Kossilator for teaching electronic sampling and looping.

 - Classical, Jazz, Rock, Bluegrass, Country, Folk, Ambient, Reggae, Dixieland